 - encourage collaboration, leadership and capacity building in the NSW research environment

-- support Early-Mid Career researchers to gain research grants and fellowships from bodies such as the National Health and Medical Research Council (NHMRC), Australian Research Council (ARC) and Medical Research Future Fund (MRFF)
+- support EMC researchers to gain research grants and fellowships from bodies such as the National Health and Medical Research Council (NHMRC), Australian Research Council (ARC) and Medical Research Future Fund (MRFF)

 - bridge the gap between research, policy and practice to increase and document research impact and translation.